 CLIENT: Is it a balm?
 I’ve tried balms before, and I hate that greasy, sticky feeling.
 Plus, it’s always a mess to apply.

 CLIENT: That sounds easy.
-Will it take forever to see results?
+Will it take forever to get the positive results?

-SCENARIO 2: Client has extremely dry feet and a discolored toenail.
+SCENARIO 2: Client has extremely dry feet and a discoloured toenail.

 TECHNICIAN: Good morning.
 What brings you to the salon today?

 CLIENT: Hello.
 I desperately need a product recommendation.
-My feet are extremely dry and one of my toenails is discolored and thick.
+My feet are extremely dry and one of my toenails is discoloured and thick.
 Do you have anything that can help?

-CLIENT: Well, lately my feet are really dry, rough and scratchy all the time—they feel like sandpaper and get caught on my bedsheets at night.
+CLIENT: Well, lately my feet are really dry, rough and scratchy all the time—they feel like sandpaper and get caught on my bed sheets at night.
 I do my best to moisturize at home, but the dryness always returns no matter what.
 And then I’ve got this ugly toenail.
-It’s thick and ridged and dark.
+It’s thick, rigid and dark.

-CLIENT: I apply moisturizer to my feet every day, sometimes several times a day—usually after I shower at the gym or at night before bed.
-I normally just grab lotion from the drug store that’s labeled for extra dry skin, but I haven’t found anything that works long term.
+CLIENT: I apply moisturizer to my feet every day, sometimes several times a day—usually after I shower at the gym or night before bed.
+I normally just grab lotion from the drug store that’s labelled for extra dry skin, but I haven’t found anything that works long term.

 TECHNICIAN: I see.
-Actually, there may be something more going on here.
-Often rough, scratchy skin may be the result of a fungal infection.
-And until the infection is resolved, no amount of moisturizing will resolve your dry skin and the discolored toenail won’t clear up.
+There may be something more going on here.
+Often rough, scratchy skin may be the result of a fungal infection; and until the infection is resolved, no amount of moisturizing will resolve your dry skin and the discoloured toenail won’t clear up.